 First, it just feels good to have an attorney in your corner.
 There may be things about the accident that frustrate you.
 It can be difficult to talk to people who haven’t experienced an accident or who just don’t understand, but it’s your attorney’s job to understand!
 It can feel good to know that your attorney is working hard to represent you.

 If the accident wasn’t your fault, you can retain an attorney to help you receive compensation.
 You may get compensated for damages, but you can get compensated for medical costs as well.
+It’s important to note that when you are choosing an attorney that you pick one that’s specialized in car accidents, and that they know the legislation of the state where the car accident happened.
+For example, if the accident happened in LA, you should consult a Los Angeles car accident attorney.

 Not only can an attorney represent you in an accident that wasn’t your fault, they can also help you deal with your insurance, even if the accident was your fault.
 That way you get all of the benefits of your policy that you’ve paid for.